 What tax incentives and rebates are available for solar panel installation?

-The federal government provides a solar tax credit equal to 30% of your solar system installation costs.
-Additionally, there are qualifying rebates and incentives based on your state.
-To learn about solar policies and incentives in your state, visit the Database for State Incentives for Renewables & Efficiency.
+The federal government provides a solar tax credit equal to 30% of your system installation costs.
+Additionally, you may qualify for rebates and incentives based on where you live and your utility company.

 How can you prepare your roof for solar panels?

-If installed by a licensed and professional technician, solar panels won’t damage your roof.
-However, the average lifespan of solar panels is around 25 years, so if your roof is worn and needs to be replaced soon, consider replacement before solar panel installation.
+If installed by a licensed and professional technician, solar panels shouldn’t damage your roof.
+However, the average lifespan of solar panels is around 25 years, so if your roof is worn and needs a replacement, consider doing so before your solar panel installation.

 Do solar panels increase the value of your home?